ilyaglow/go-cortex-analyzers/README.md

 * [Dor](https://github.com/ilyaglow/dor) analyzer - domain ranking.
 * [HaveIBeenPwned](https://haveibeenpwned.com) analyzer - check an email for
   breaches and pastes.
 * [BadPackets](https://mirai.badpackets.net) analyzer - check an IP address
   presence in Mirai alike Botnet list by badpackets.net.
+* [Categorify](https://categorify.org) analyzer - get categories and rating
+  description of a domain address by using categorify service.

 ## How to build